Optimal relaxation of bump-like solutions of the one-dimensional Cahn-Hilliard equation: Introduction

 At time $T_2$, the solution is (uniformly in $W_0$) algebraically close in energy and $L^\infty$ to the one-parameter slow manifold:

 For $t\geq T_2$, the energy gap to the one-parameter slow manifold and the dissipation decay exponentially in time:

 and the solution converges exponentially in time to the one-parameter slow manifold:

-Moreover the shift $c(t)$ converges exponentially in time to a fixed location $c_*\in [-L,L]$. \end{theorem} One could summarize by saying that we capture metastability of $\N(L)$ followed by stable relaxation/convergence to $\N_1(L)$. \begin{remark}[No prefactor estimate] The content of \eqref{expy} should not be overestimated: We do not pinpoint the precise constant in the exponential factor, and in \eqref{expy} we do not want to suggest that we recover the subexponential prefactor.
+Moreover the shift $c(t)$ converges exponentially in time to a fixed location $c_*\in [-L,L]$. \end{theorem} One could summarize by saying that we capture metastability of $\N(L)$ followed by stable relaxation/convergence to $\N_1(L)$.
+The initial relaxation is algebraic; later stage relaxation is exponential (with transition timescale $\lesssim L^2$). \begin{remark}[No prefactor estimate] The content of \eqref{expy} should not be overestimated: We do not pinpoint the precise constant in the exponential factor, and in \eqref{expy} we do not want to suggest that we recover the subexponential prefactor.
 The estimate in \eqref{expy} is only meant to indicate that the bound is initially $1/L$ and, once time is large enough, exponentially small in $L$. \end{remark} \begin{remark}[Crossover time] A comparison with \cite{SW} reveals the following behavior: For initial data $u_0$ such that $1\lesssim W_0:=\norm{u_0-w}_{L^1([-L,L])}\ll \norm{u_0-w}^2_{\dot{H}^{-1}([-L,L])}=:H_0<\infty$ (as expected for a generic coarsening event), the rate~\eqref{decayWtorus} is best initially but is overtaken by $H_0/t$ decay when

 \end{remark} \begin{remark} Choosing the bump with its maximum at zero in~\eqref{star} should be viewed as a normalization.
 If instead some shifted bump $w(\cdot-a)$ were considered, we would work instead with $\N(a,L)$.
 In contrast the second condition in~\eqref{star} should be viewed as setting the lengthscale $L$ of the stable bump to which the solution converges. \end{remark} \begin{remark}[Uniqueness of the zeros] Once the energy gap and the dissipation are small, one can show as in \cite[Lemma~2.13]{SW} that the solution $u$ has exactly two zeros.
 From uniqueness of the zeros one can deduce that they move continuously in time, and according to Lemma~\ref{l:u2zeros}, the zeros are a distance of order $L$ apart. \end{remark} \begin{remark}[Dissipation decay] From Lemma \ref{l:dissy_bound}, one obtains